 Image Source: millanchicago

 Want leaders to pay attention to your analyses?
-Then humanise and tell stories around data.
-Help decision-makers understand the meaning behind the numbers.
-However, one watch out: these must always tie back to the business challenge or they risk being overlooked.
+Help decision-makers understand the meaning behind the numbers by humanizing and telling stories with data.
+One caveat though: these must always link back to a business challenge or they risk being overlooked.

 Create strong narratives